likeadragonmaid/Ongaku/README.md

 * Ongaku cannot yet differentiate between the states of music player itself i.e. `Playing`, `Paused` and `Stopped`.
 It simply assumes existing music player notification as a `Playing` state.
 * It is not yet possible to run Ongaku on a baremetal server or a VPS/PaaS such as Heroku.
-* Devices running MIUI are unsupported as Xiaomi loves to revoke notification permission after X amount of hours and even at each device reboot.
-However you can still use Ongaku if you are willing to provide notification access manually from `Settings` app each time Ongaku starts malfunctioning!
+* Devices running MIUI are unsupported as Xiaomi loves to corrupt notification permission after X amount of hours and even at each device reboot.
+However you can still use Ongaku if you are willing to provide notification access manually by uninstalling Termux:API app, reinstalling it again, running `termux-notification-list` and lastly doing `Ctrl + C` each time Ongaku starts malfunctioning!
 This is something you can also fix by running a reputable custom rom such as [LineageOS](https://lineageos.org/). (**#RipBozo** 💯🤣🤣 if you choose to run MIUI on your phone anyway)

 ### Optional commands
 Send in any telegram chat